Pay Yourself First, Then Look Towards Other Investments

 *There are both Traditional 401(k) and Roth 401(k) options available depending on your employer.
 Check with your HR for which plans may be available as that may impact your strategy.

-This site is intended to be educational, and not be considered financial advice.
-Please consider consulting with a licensed professional before making any financial or legal decisions.
+This article is for educational purposes and not financial advice.
+Please consult with a licensed professional before making any financial decisions.

 Should I Get the Robinhood Gold Credit Card?
 [March 2024]